 A teacher may temporarily remove a student from the teacher's class if the student violates the Code of Classroom Conduct.
-Additionally, the student may be removed from the class for a longer period of time within the discretion of the building principal.
+Additionally, the student may be removed from the class for a longer period at the discretion of the building principal.
 A student removed from class may also be placed in an alternative education setting.